 Getting an average of fewer than seven hours of sleep per night, home health aides have also been found to have one of the most sleep-deprived careers.
 Although their job requires almost 24-hour assistance, their lack of sleep can also be attributed to the stress they take on when caring for someone else.
 Health aides also make one of the lowest incomes in the U.S., only adding more stress to their sleepless nights.

 Because new cases, facts and information can appear over night, it’s no surprise that lawyers also fall within America’s most sleep-deprived.
-Whether it is a habit they acquired in law school or just a result of their hectic schedules, lawyers also receive on average or just seven hours of sleep each night.
+Whether it is a habit they acquired in law school or just a result of their hectic schedules, lawyers get an average of just seven hours of sleep each night.